connect-dance/Logbook/README.md

 So what will be my tech stack?
 HTML, some very basic CSS and a static web server.
 Becaues I don't have much money to spend, I will just use GitHub Pages to host the website.
+This does also save me the time to set up and maintain a server.